Responsible AI Toolkit IconHome

 2. Aligned to RASCI Matrix: The RAI Toolkit uses a RASCI (Responsible, Accountable, Supporting, Consulted, and Informed) Matrix.
 This makes it clear who is best situated to answer each question or execute on each action item and helps to more clearly delineate roles and responsibilities.
 This results in a more effective overall process, while promoting accountability.
 This alignment to a RASCI Matrix does not assume program managers (PMs) to have complete knowledge of a program and it does not require PMs to chase down appropriate experts for answers.

-3. Holistic: The RAI Toolkit provides resources for evaluating and improving AI systems — it’s not just about engineering then.
+3. Holistic: The RAI Toolkit provides resources for evaluating and improving AI systems — it’s not just about engineering them.
 The Toolkit attempts to foster cultures of responsible development and use.
 This document starts with technological governance, but future versions will include resources for organizational governance and operational guidance.

 4. DoD AI Ethical Principles: The RAI Toolkit incorporates the DoD AI Ethical Principles.
 This allows a user to trace each element back to those Principles.